Matt-Weiss/sweater-weather/README.md

-# README
+# Sweater Weather

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the final project for Mod 3 at Turing School.
+The project is to build out an API and other functionality to mimic a weather delivery app like Yahoo Weather.

-Things you may want to cover:
+### Versions:

-* Ruby version
+* Ruby - 2.4.1

-* System dependencies
+* Rails - 5.2.3

-* Configuration
+System dependencies

-* Database creation
+Configuration

-* Database initialization
+Database creation

-* How to run the test suite
+Database initialization

-* Services (job queues, cache servers, search engines, etc.)
+How to run the test suite

-* Deployment instructions
+Services (job queues, cache servers, search engines, etc.)

-* ...
+Deployment instructions